dpasca/ChatAI/README.md

 - RAG based on LLamaindex and Chroma DB
 - Real-time fact-checking using agents
 - Sense of time and location using prompt injection
-- Web search using function-calling and DuckDuckGo
+- Web search using function-calling and Brave/DuckDuckGo
 - Code syntax highlighting and LaTeX rendering

 ## Notes about Fact-Checking